mihirchronicles/mihirchronicles.github.io/content/bookshelf/how-to-win-friends-and-influence-people.md

 - Roosevelt knew that all leaders royal road to people's heart is to talk about the things he or she treasures most.
 - Whenever Roosevelt expected a visitor, he sat up late the night before, reading up on the subject in which he knew his guest was particularly interested.

-**Principle 6: Make other person feel important—and do it sincerely.**
+**Principle 6: Make other person feel important-and do it sincerely.**
 - One should never make someone important so they can something back in return.
-- By being selfish we will never radiate a little happiness and pass on a bit honest appreciation without trying to get something out of the other person in return—if our souls are no bigger than sour crab apples, we shall meet with the failure we so richly deserve.
+- By being selfish we will never radiate a little happiness and pass on a bit honest appreciation without trying to get something out of the other person in return-if our souls are no bigger than sour crab apples, we shall meet with the failure we so richly deserve.
 - Carry out an act of kindness and sincere heartful appreciation because of wanting something priceless.
 - An important law of human conduct: always make the other person feel important.
 - Ancient philosophers have been speculating on the rules of human relationships for thousands of years, and out of all the speculation, there has evolved only one important concept.
 It is not new.
 It is as old as history.
 Zoroaster, Confucius, Lao-tse, Buddha, Hinduism and Jesus have all been preaching this concept: “Do unto others as you would have others do unto you.”